 Located at No.261 on Weishan Road, Dali Railway Station is about 12 miles (19 km) from Dali Ancient City.
 Passengers can take city bus no.8 from the ancient town to the station.
 Other buses leading here include 1, 2 (branch line)5, 7, 10, 13, 16, 21, and Sightseeing Line.

 Trains run to Kunming, Lijiang and some other nearby places.
 Those to Kunming takes about 5.5-8 hours; ticket fare for a soft sleeper is CNY 149.5 and for a hard sleeper is CNY 97.5.
-Those to Lijiang takes 1.5-2.5 hours; ticket fare for a soft sleeper is CNY 105.5 and for a hard sleeper is CNY 69.5.
+Those to Lijiang, most of which originally depart from Kunming, takes 1.5-2.5 hours; ticket fare for a soft sleeper is CNY 105.5 and for a hard sleeper is CNY 69.5.

 By Long-distance Bus